 Tom Karlya is the father of two children with diabetes.
 In Diabetes Dad, he shares his perspective as a diabetes activist as well as a loved one providing support in any way he can.

-Christel Marchand Aprigliano is a wife, real estate agent, and hopeful mother living with type 1 diabetes.
+Christel Marchand Aprigliano is a wife, mom, and vocal advocate living with type 1 diabetes.
 In Been There, Done That, Christel offers insight on how to survive — and celebrate — who and what we are.

 After two bouts with gestational diabetes, Ilene Raymond Rush was diagnosed with type 2 diabetes in 1987.
 In her column, Second Chances, Ilene talks about living and staying healthy with diabetes after the age of 50.